-Chandler Gilbert Community College offers indoor and outdoor public lounge spaces at all campus sites in addition to cafés that serve breakfast, lunch, and dinner.
-A lactation/quiet room is open to students and staff in addition to academic support areas including the Computer Commons, Library, and Tutoring Center.
+Chandler Gilbert Community College offers indoor and outdoor public lounge spaces at all campus sites and cafés serving breakfast, lunch, and dinner.
+A lactation/quiet room is open to students and staff in addition to academic support areas, including the Computer Commons, Library, and Tutoring Center.

 CGCC offers a Student Pavilion at the Pecos Campus where students are encouraged to use the computers, participate in student forums, and congregate with other students.
 At the CGCC Williams Campus, students congregate at Bridget Hall for dining, study and social space.
-The Student Pavilion and Bridget Hall are both alcohol-free setting.
+The Student Pavilion and Bridget Hall are both alcohol-free settings.

-During the pandemic (2020-21), the campus is closed, with limited services available in the Computer Lab and Bridget Hall at the Williams Campus.
 The campus is staffed with College Police during all service hours and available 24/7.